PiloTracer/tools-password-generator/README.md

 - If you update the word list, rebuild Docker images to pick up the new file.

 Enjoy generating secure passwords! 🎯

+## 5. License

+Distributed under the MIT License.
+See `LICENSE` for details.
+Retain attribution to Alejandro Castro and AIEpicStudio.com in all copies or substantial portions of the software.